 The purchases-sales report should be audited on a weekly or fortnightly basis depending on the size of the restaurant.

-Apart from this, the major capital bleed in any restaurants is accidents and spillage.
-Make sure your kitchen/Bar /restaurant layout should be free of any obstacles for traffic during the peak hours.
-Floors must be anti-skid in nature to avoid accidents.
+Other areas where the significant capital bleed in any restaurant happens is accidents and spillage.
+Make sure your kitchen/bar/restaurant layout should be free of any obstacles for traffic during the peak hours.
+Floors must be anti-skid to avoid accidents.